Skip to content

 When you connect Calva to a REPL, you gain access to a complete interactive development environment.
 The REPL UI consists of several components that work together to provide a seamless evaluation and feedback experience.

-Components Overview#
+UI Components Overview#

 File Editors#